Tsukimoe/Maskbook-News/_i18n/en/_posts/2022-01-29-ideamarket-x-mask-network-announcing-ideamarket-imo-airdrop-plan-with-mask-community.md

 If the wallet address is not listed above, then the airdrop spots will be filled on a first-come-first-serve basis for those who hold one POAP/NFT* from Mask Network marketing events.
 Mask Network will publish the list of eligible users for Ideamarket airdrop on February 1st, 2022.

-Users who are eligible for the airdrop would need to visit the link sent by Ideamarket and claim it.
+Users who are eligible for the airdrop would need to visit the claim form will be on ideamarket.io under the $IMO tab, which will go live on February 2nd.

 \*POAP and NFT refers to the following collections: New Year Exclusive ([POAP](https://poap.gallery/event/21475) & [NFT](https://opensea.io/collection/masknetwork2022)); [MASK Christmas](https://poap.gallery/event/19976); [WEB3 WARRIORS](https://poap.gallery/event/16153); [Mask 2.0 Bug Bounty](https://poap.gallery/event/13039); [US 2020 Election NFT](https://opensea.io/collection/us-2020-election-nft)